 - Reclining backrest lets you lay back and enjoy a relaxing bath

-- Transfer flaps that flop over the tub edge for seniors who need to slide from a wheelchair Fits standard and garden style tubs.
+- Transfer flaps that flop over the tub edge for seniors who need to slide from a wheelchair.
+These fit both standard and garden-style tubs.

 8. Medline Toilet Safety Rails

-Toilet safety rails are a good choice if you just need a little help getting up and down.
-They give you the extra help seniors you need by adding arms to your toilet set-up.
+Toilet safety rails are a good choice if you just need some help getting up and down.
+They give you the extra help seniors need by adding arms to your toilet set-up.
 Then, you can use those arms to push up or steady yourself on the way down.